Email

 Source: Airmail

-Known for its fast performance and beautiful design, Airmail is a favorite among Mac users who appreciate efficiency and aesthetics in their email client.
+Known for its fast performance and beautiful design, Airmail is a favorite among Mac users who appreciate efficiency and aesthetics in their email clients.

 Key Features: